f3rno64/time-speak/README.md

 <a name="parseString"></a>

 ## parseString(rawInput) ⇒ <code>number</code>
 Parse a string to an mts value.
-Does not take whitespace into consideration.

 Examples of valid inputs:
   - '2 days ago'
   - 'in 1 week and 3 days'